Mancy99/Documents/DAS-Introduction-202105-EN.md

 In fact, the data associated with a DAS account is not limited to blockchain addresses or file hashes; it can be any data that is specified by the user.
 Based on this, users can selectively associate social accounts, personal profiles, personal preferences, etc. to the DAS account.
 Businesses can also associate their web pages deployed on decentralized storage to DAS accounts.
 Users can access this information when they access these accounts through a web browser with the DAS plug-in installed.

-At this point the DAS ledger behaves like a domain, and decentralized, censorship-resistant domain.
+At this point the DAS ledger behaves like a domain, and decentralized domain.